-Mary Alice McCarthy is the director of the Center on Education and Skills (CELNA).
+Mary Alice McCarthy is the director of the Center on Education & Labor (CELNA).
 Her work examines the intersection between higher education, workforce development, and job training policies.
 The Center is dedicated to building learning-based pathways to economic opportunity that can begin inside or outside of formal higher education.
 McCarthy’s writing has been featured in a diverse set of media outlets including the Washington Monthly, The Atlantic, and the Journal on Community College Research and Practice.
 She participates in a wide variety of public engagement, technical assistance, and coalition-building efforts aimed at improving postsecondary education policy and practice.

 Prior to joining New America, McCarthy worked at both the U.S. Departments of Education and Labor.
 She led a variety of technical assistance initiatives in the areas of career pathways, credentialing, and competency-based education.
 While at the Department of Labor, she led an initiative with nine states and two tribal entities on how to build and support career pathway programs.
 She co-founded an interagency working group with staff from the Departments of Education, Health & Human Services, and Labor that continues to meet and coordinate federal investments in relation to career pathways.
 She also wrote policy guidance on credentialing and career pathways and supported the Trade Adjustment Assistance Community College and Career Training (TAACCCT) and Workforce Innovation Fund grant programs, helping design solicitation and technical assistance activities.